Chen Shou

-Chen Shou (陳壽; 233–297), courtesy name Chengzuo (承祚), was a Chinese historian, politician, and writer who lived during the Three Kingdoms period and Jin dynasty of China.
-Chen Shou is best known for his most celebrated work, the Records of the Three Kingdoms (Sanguozhi), which records the history of the late Eastern Han dynasty and the Three Kingdoms period.
-Chen Shou wrote the Sanguozhi primarily in the form of biographies of notable persons of those eras.
-Today, Chen's Records of the Three Kingdoms is part of the Twenty-Four Histories canon of Chinese history.
+Chen Shou (陳壽; 233 to 297), courtesy name Chengzuo (承祚), was a Chinese historian and official of Shu Han and the Western Jin dynasty.
+He studied under the scholar Qiao Zhou and held offices in Shu before entering Jin service after Shu's conquest in 263.

+Chen Shou compiled the Records of the Three Kingdoms (Sanguozhi), a 65-volume history of Cao Wei, Shu Han, and Eastern Wu organized mainly as biographies.
+He drew on earlier histories of Wei and Wu and collected materials for Shu, which had no comparable official history.
+The work later became part of the Twenty-Four Histories.

 Historical sources on Chen Shou's life

 There are two biographies of Chen Shou.
 The first one is in the Chronicles of Huayang, which was written by Chang Qu in the fourth century during the Eastern Jin dynasty.
 The second one is in the Book of Jin, which was written by Fang Xuanling and others in the seventh century during the Tang dynasty.